xanderhendriks/rpi-embedded-target-action-runner/README.md

       needs: [unit-test, build-sample-application]

 # Add system test
-For the system test we need to be able to verify that all it's interfaces are working as expected.
-This is typically done as a black box test where without knowlegde of the code the external interfaces are monitored and controlled.
-This can be done in different ways.
-You could hook up hardware that mimics the communication of sensors and actuators or you could have the real hardware with some extra hardware around it which can be controlled or monitored from the system test.

 In the case of the sample application we only have 1 fake sensor to read.
 As the device doesn't publish the value of the sensor in any way, there is no way for the system test to access the value.
 For ease of testing and debugging it is good practice to add an interface that allows functions to be executed on the target device.
 This allows for faster testing by forcing things to happen in a shorter timespan than required for normal operation.
 Think of an IoT product only advertising every 15 minutes.

 Our sample application has a very basic interface for this.
 It uses the same serial interface we have seen working in the terminal before.
 Try it by running the code and typing the characters v and s in the terminal.
 The device will respond with the version information and its sensror value.
 These are the commands we'll use in the system test to veify the code.